5 Tips to Improve Your Credit Rating and Lower Mortgage Rates

 The following are some tips that will help you understand the importance of, and function of, your FICO® score:

-- Even one late payment can reduce your credit score by more than 50 points.
-On-time payments are the most important factor in calculating your FICO® score.
+Even one late payment can reduce your credit score by more than 50 points.
+On-time payments are the most critical factor in calculating your FICO® score.
 Be consistent and diligent about making payments on time.

 Start on the right path to successful financial management by following these five tips